Diffusion and operator entanglement spreading: in the rule chain

-Here ${\mathcal O}^{A}_k$ and ${\mathcal O}^B_{t-k}$ are normalised operators in $A$ and $B$ constructed with $k$ and $M-k$ solitons.
+Here ${\mathcal O}^{A}_k$ and ${\mathcal O}^B_{t-k}$ are normalised operators in $A$ and $B$ constructed with $k$ and $t-k$ solitons.
 In~\eqref{eq:decomp} we assume that ${\mathcal O}_{k}^{A}$ and ${\mathcal O}_{t-k}^{B}$ are some ``flat'' superpositions of all the configurations with $k$ and $t-k$ solitons, i.e., we assume that the positions of the background solitons are maximally ``scrambled'' within the reduced lightcone.
-Note that for large $t$ the behavior of~\eqref{eq:decomp} is dominated by the configurations with $k=\pm t/2$, showing a spreading $\sqrt{t}$, i.e., diffusion.
-Assuming that the operators in \eqref{eq:decomp} are orthonormal, Eq.~\eqref{eq:decomp} is a Schmidt decomposition, and one obtains the analytical bound for the $OSEE$ as (see Ref.~\onlinecite{kiefer-2020} for a similar calculation)
+This is not true in general because solitons scatter locally.
+We also assume that ${\mathcal O}_k^{A}$ and ${\mathcal O}_{t-k}^{B}$ form orthonormal bases for $A$ and $B$.
+The two binomials in the sum in~\eqref{eq:decomp} give the number of ways of arranging the solitons in the two subsystems.
+Note that for large $t$ the behavior of~\eqref{eq:decomp} is dominated by the configurations with $k=(t-|x|)/2$, showing a spreading $\sqrt{t}$.
+This reflects that there is an average number $(t-|x|)/2$ of solitons in subsystem $A$.
+The number of solitons in $A$ fluctuates, the fluctuations being $\propto\sqrt{t}$.
+We anticipate that these fluctuations are responsible for the growth of the $OSEE$.
+Crucially, this mechanism is different from the spreading of the state entanglement after a global quantum quench, where entanglement is produced locally at each point in space and it is transported by entangled multiplets of quasiparticles~\cite{calabrese-2005,fagotti-2008,alba-2016}.
+This is also different from the random-unitary scenario.
+The main assumption of this scenario is that the entanglement profile $S(x,t)$ satisfies the equation $\partial_t S=\Gamma(\partial_x S)$.
+Here $\Gamma$ is the entropy production rate, which depends on the spatial variation of the entropy profile, and it is nonzero at any point in space.
+This implies that the entanglement profile has the typical ``pyramid'' shape (Fig.~\ref{fig1:bobenko} (f)).
+In contrast, the logarithmic growth in integrable systems is reflected in a ``pancake'' structure in the entanglement profile (Fig.~\ref{fig1:bobenko} (f), see also Appendix~\ref{sec:app-2}).

+We can now derive a bound on the $OSEE$ growth from~\eqref{eq:decomp}.
+The bond dimension of the decomposition from~\eqref{eq:decomp} is $t-|x|+1$.
+Note that $t-|x|$ is the largest number of solitons that can be accomodated within $A$.
+The eigenvalues of the reduced density matrix for $A$ are simply $\lambda_k=\binom{t-|x|}{k}\binom{t+|x|}{t-k}/\binom{2t}{t}$.
+Notice that the fact that there are only $\propto t$ eigenvalues is an approximation.
+In the rule $54$ chain one should expect $\propto t^2$ nonzero eigenvalues, instead of the $\propto t$ predicted by the argument above.
+On the other hand, the number $\propto t^2$ does not imply the scaling $2\ln(t)$ for the $OSEE$ because the eigenvalues are not equal but exhibit a nontrivial distribution.
+By using the explicit form of $\lambda_k$ one obtains the analytical bound for the $OSEE$ as (see Ref.~\onlinecite{kiefer-2020} for a similar calculation)